defuse-protocol/docs/integration/distribution-channels/1click-api.md

 **Result:** The swap either succeeds with tokens delivered to your specified address, or fails with funds automatically refunded to your refund address.
 Failed swaps can be retried by repeating this flow.

+{% hint style="info" %}
+Centralized exchanges (CEXes) often use intermediate or per-user deposit addresses.
+These may not credit deposits sent via NEAR Intents until they are recognized or whitelisted.
+We recommend sending a small test amount before attempting full-scale transfers.
+{% endhint %}

 ## API Specification (v0)

 Auto-generate clients using our [OpenAPI spec](https://1click.chaindefuser.com/docs/v0/openapi.yaml).